 - Harness data insights and identify risk proactively with APIs, real-time reporting, and datastreaming

 - Deploy emerging technology like AI and machine learning

 Embracing current technology helps you maintain full control of data that is supplied and stored in your system (protects data privacy).
 Additionally, technology provides you with timely data from multiple sources so you can approach risk proactively rather than reactively.

 Recognizing the constant need to safeguard data for clients, Solifi puts controls in place to ensure we continuously meet System and Organization Controls (SOC) 1 and SOC 2 Type II guidelines – a validation from a third-party assessment.

-SOC is trusted by the world’s largest banks and financial organizations as well as startups.
-Solifi’s open finance platform consistently meets SOC guidelines.
-This means we are delivering continuous assurance that your data – and your customers’ data – is always kept safe and secure.
+SOC is trusted by the world’s largest banks and financial organizations, as well as startups.
+Solifi’s Open Finance Platform consistently meets SOC guidelines.
+This means we are delivering continuous assurance that your data – and your customer’s data – is always kept safe and secure.

 Global partnership with AWS offers ready-build security to protect data

-Outdated and legacy software leave systems and data especially vulnerable to cyberattacks.
+Outdated and legacy software leaves systems and data especially vulnerable to cyberattacks.
 Modernizing your software puts you in a more secure position to mitigate risk while optimizing your workflows, save time and money, enhance the customer experience, and grow your business.